davidpots/playsongnotes/_lessons/318 - Saskatchewan in 1881 by Colter Wall.md

         Better fly 'fore I... produce my forty-four
                G                 G7            C        C  [ end on final C ] Better fly 'fore I... produce my forty-four

+## Chord shapes

+See PDF for fretboard diagrams of all chords.

+## Strumming patterns

+See PDF for strumming diagram.

+## Walk-up and walk-down tabs

+See PDF for tabs.